Roulette Strategies & Systems

 Watch here and learn more about the Cover the Table system:

 Flat betting is simply betting a set amount on every spin.
-You may have employed some elements of strategies or systems outlined above, or you may simply have lucky inside bet numbers in mind.
+You may have employed some elements of strategies or systems outlined above.

 Either way, whilst flat betting, as long as you follow the 3 Rules of Perfect Roulette Strategy for bankroll management and bet selection, you should be able to avoid the hard times whilst making hay in the sunshine.